jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 4. On the Tine's storypage, add a Slack template.
 To sync the template with the alerts channel on Slack, copy the channel's channel ID from there and paste it into the Tine's template.

 5. Now that the link is setup, we need to format messages for incoming security incidents including all necessary details.
 This ensures that security analysts can respond quickly.
-For my example, I used this HTML formatting:
+For my example, I used this formatting:

 <img width="1663" height="373" alt="Screenshot 2025-11-08 132129" src="https://github.com/user-attachments/assets/9312766b-feb4-49d7-a580-308f59a883fc" />

 ```
 Title: <<retrieve_detections.body.cat>>
 Time: <<retrieve_detections.body.detect.routing.event_time>>